Menu Close

 • Loud Music: Concerts, music shows, and personal entertainment devices (e.g., headphones, earbuds) played at high volumes.

-• Open Vehicles: Motorcycles, snowmobiles, all-terrain vehicles (ATVs), and formula one racing cars.
+• Open Vehicles: Motorcycles, snowmobiles, all-terrain vehicles, and Formula One racing cars.

 • Clinical Findings: